 This category is very similar to the Sponsored Investment Entity category of Registered Deemed Compliant Financial Institution.
-The Sponsoring Entity must register with the IRS but does not need to register the Sponsored Investment Vehicles that it manages.
+The Sponsoring Entity must register with the IRS but does not need to register the Sponsored Investment Vehicles that it sponsors.

-The Financial Institution must be an Investment Entity, which is not a US Qualified Intermediary, Withholding Foreign Partnership or Withholding Foreign Trust, that has authorised another entity, the Sponsoring Entity, to act on its behalf.
+The Financial Institution must be an Investment Entity, which is not a US Qualified Intermediary, Withholding Foreign Partnership or Withholding Foreign Trust.
+A sponsored entity is required to have a contractual arrangement for its due diligence and reporting responsibilities to be carried out by a sponsoring entity.